Barbara Newman: Awards

 In 2008 she was awarded an Andrew W. Mellon Foundation Distinguished Achievement Award, currently the most valuable award in the humanities.
 In 2009 she was awarded the Charles Homer Haskins Medal by the Medieval Academy of America, for God and the Goddesses.
 Her research has been supported by the National Endowment for the Humanities, the Rockefeller Foundation, and the Guggenheim Foundation.
 Medieval Crossover: Reading the Secular against the Sacred (2014) has been named a Choice Outstanding Academic Book for 2014.
+In 2023, Brepols published a festschrift in her honor entitled Mystics, Goddesses, Lovers, and Teachers: Medieval Visions and their Legacies.
+Studies in Honour of Barbara Newman.